-FASIL: I have always owned my own business wherever I lived and, when I moved to Durham 12 years ago, I opened a smoothie shop: Big Island Smoothie in Durham and Raleigh.
-Even though Big Island Smoothie is successful, I have always been excited to bring the food of my native Ethiopian culture to Durham.
-I was fortunate enough that one of my family members living in Virginia shared this vision (to start a thriving restaurant business in Durham) and we partnered in this new venture.
+FASIL: I have always owned my own business wherever I lived, and when I moved to Durham 12 years ago, I opened a smoothie shop called Big Island Smoothie in Durham and Raleigh.
+Even though Big Island Smoothie is successful, I’ve always been excited to bring the food of my native Ethiopian culture to Durham.
+I was fortunate that one of my family members living in Virginia shared this vision–to start a thriving restaurant business in Durham–and we partnered on this new venture.
 Another friend noticed the former Rainbow Chinese restaurant space across Brightleaf Square was available and contacted us.

 The process of naming the restaurant was yet another interesting experience.
-We thought about what we would like the restaurant to represent and decided the restaurant should highlight the Ethiopian culture and bring Americans the idea that feeding one another is a representation of community.
+We thought about what we’d like the restaurant to represent and decided the restaurant should highlight the Ethiopian culture and bring Americans the idea that feeding one another is a representation of community.
 In Ethiopian culture, friendship, honor, and love are expressed by feeding each other–an act known as a “goorsha.”
 To perform a goorsha, simply place a bit of food into another’s mouth with your right hand.
 A goorsha is a sign of acceptance and appreciation, like a hug between friends.

-BBC: Ethiopian is a cuisine that’s been missing from Downtown Durham – What made you decide to take a chance and open in the old Rainbow location?
+BBC: Ethiopian cuisine has been missing from Downtown Durham, what made you decide to take a chance and open in the old Rainbow restaurant location?